sfepy/sfepy/doc/primer.rst

     * CELLS (the model element connectivity)
     * VECTORS (the node displacements in the x-, y- and z- directions.

-Notice that the y-displacement of node 2 is -1.0 as we set it as a boundary condition.

 SfePy includes a script (postproc.py) to quickly view the solution.
 To run this script you need to have `mayavi
 <http://code.enthought.com/projects/mayavi/>`_ installed.
 From the